m3dwards/longmynd.org/content/sites/index.md

     from: SE
     to: S
 ---
 Here are all our sites and some important information that all pilots should read before flying one of our sites.
+All pilots flying Long Mynd Soaring Club sites should take care to ensure that they hold appropriate insurance and ratings to protect themselves and others.